-Care should be taken when breaking out to avoid damaging steel reinforcement or concealed services, e.g. electricity cables, water mains, central heating pipes and gas and oil supply pipes, similarly take care to avoid ceiling joists and any services in the roof space.
-To reduce visual impact pipework can be routed inside a storeyheight cupboard, or boxed-in in the corner of a room.
+Care should be taken when breaking out to avoid damaging concealed services, e.g. electricity cables, water mains, central heating pipes and gas and oil supply pipes.

 Position the outlet well away from windows, doors and ventilation grilles.
 To minimise noise keep pipework as straight as possible, and place the fan away from living rooms, bedrooms, or other quiet areas, but close to the outlet so that the pipework is always under suction.
 Do not support fans on lightweight walls or components that might transfer vibration to the rest of the property.